odea-project/qAlgorithms/report/discussion_tests.md

 The deviant measurement was notable in that (roughly) the first 800 scans contained a total of three centroids.
 It was taken as an example of an undesireable measurement, which a given test would have to detect.
-This finding was controlled against the mixed mode measurements, with the expectation that negative mode measurements would perform worse than positive mode ones.
+This finding was controlled against the measurements with polarity switching, with the expectation that negative mode measurements would perform worse than positive mode ones.